zoonk/.github/profile/README.md

 ## Where We’re Headed

-We’re starting with an app where you can learn anything with short, interactive activities.
+We’re starting with an app where you can learn anything with short interactive activities.
 Long term, we want Zoonk to become the go-to place for professional and career development: where people go to learn something new, develop skills, find jobs, hire people, and connect with others to build the future together.